joshuaandrewsN/ncpbootcamp/ClusterMaintenanceandLifecycleOperations/ClusterMaintenanceandLifecycleOperations.rst

 **Repurpose Equipment**

-The Nutanix Operating System makes it easy to repurpose equipment as needed.
-You can switch a node from one hypervisor to another or take nodes offline in one datacenter where you’ve got excess capacity and move them to another where they are needed, eliminating expensive over-provisioning.
+The Nutanix Operating System makes it easy to re-purpose equipment as needed.
+You can switch a node from one hypervisor to another or take nodes offline in one data center where you’ve got excess capacity and move them to another where they are needed, eliminating expensive over-provisioning.

 **Licensing**